 Setting a solid formative assessment strategy before testing season hits will not only make life easier by understanding who may need a little extra assistance but also take some of the stress off students.
 Let’s explore the key steps to designing a successful formative assessment strategy in the classroom.

 Formative assessments should align closely with the learning objectives of the curriculum.
 Begin by defining specific and measurable learning goals for your students.
 These objectives will serve as the foundation for creating relevant assessment activities that gauge progress towards mastery.

 Diversify Assessment Methods

 Incorporating a range of assessment tools and techniques to cater to diverse learning styles and preferences is a vital component to a successful formative assessment strategy.
 Luckily, they don’t need to be time-consuming or difficult to accomplish.
-All it takes is adding a few of these ideas to your toolkit and committing to their use:
+All it takes is adding a few of these ideas and committing to their use:

 - Quizzes and Polls: Short quizzes or polls measure student understanding and provide instant feedback.

 - Bell Ringer/Exit Tickets: At the end of a lesson, ask students to respond to a few questions related to the day's content.